max-alletsee/pricesensitivitymeter/README.md

 Usage
 -----

-The main function of the package is PSManalysis() which performs all necessary analyses.
+The main function of the package is psm\_analysis() which performs all necessary analyses.

 ``` r
 ## creating example data